Rational Models for Inflation-Linked Derivatives: Rational term structures

 \subsection{Comparison with other models}

-In this section we discuss other models and in a few cases show that our specification can be regarded as a generalization.
+In this section, we discuss other models and in a few cases show that our specification can be regarded as a generalisation.
 The comparisons shall help to understand our modelling approach in that they show how our model ingredients would look in known models.

-In the case of equity pricing, no doubt, the benchmark model is the geometric Brownian motion specification of \cite{BlackScholes1973}.
-In this sense, the most natural translation of this to inflation modelling is done by \cite{KornKruse2004} specifying the inflation index under the nominal risk-neutral measure as
+In the case of equity pricing, the benchmark model is the geometric Brownian motion specification of \citep{BlackScholes1973}.
+In this sense, the most natural translation of this to inflation modelling is done by \citep{KornKruse2004} specifying the inflation index under the nominal risk-neutral measure by

-where $r^{\suptext{N}}$ and $r^{\suptext{R}}$ are the constant nominal and real interest rates and $(W^C_t)_{0\leq t}$ is a Brownian motion.
-Black-Scholes-type pricing formulae are derived for ZC caps with payoff function $\max[C_T/C_0-K,0]$, and \cite{Rubinstein1991} derives a pricing formula of a similar type for YoY caplets with payoff function $\max[C_{T_i}/C_{T_{i-1}}-K,0]$.
-We refer to \cite{Kruse2011} for the exact formulae.
+where $r^{\suptext{N}}$ and $r^{\suptext{R}}$ are the deterministic nominal and real interest rates and $(W^C_t)_{0\leq t}$ is a Brownian motion.
+Black-Scholes-type pricing formulae are derived for ZC caps with payoff function $\max[C_T/C_0-K,0]$, and \citep{Rubinstein1991} derives a pricing formula of a similar type for YoY caplets with payoff function $\max[C_{T_i}/C_{T_{i-1}}-K,0]$.
+We refer to \citep{Kruse2011} for the exact formulae.
 The formulae for the ZC cap and YoY caplet as functions of the volatility parameter $\sigma_C$ can be inverted to implied volatilities as it is commonly done for equity options.
 This will be relevant in Section~\ref{RISecCaliExam} when we calibrate some specific rational pricing models.

-\cite{JarrowYildirim2003} produce an important generalization that allows for the pricing of inflation-linked securities with stochastic interest rates.
+\citep{JarrowYildirim2003} produce an important generalisation that allows for the pricing of inflation-linked securities with stochastic interest rates.
 In practice, the popular model specification is to assume that the nominal and the real interest rates have Hull-White dynamics.
-Under the risk-neutral measure, such a model specification takes the form
+Under the nominal risk-neutral measure, such a model specification takes the form

-where $(W^{\suptext{N}}_t)$, $(W^{\suptext{R}}_t)$ and $(W^C_t)$ are dependent Brownian motions, and where $\theta_{\subtext{N}}(t)$ and $\theta_{\subtext{R}}(t)$ are functions chosen to fit the term-structure of interest rates, see \cite{BrigoMercurio2007}[Chapter 15] and \cite{HullWhite1990}.
+where $(W^{\suptext{N}}_t)$, $(W^{\suptext{R}}_t)$ and $(W^C_t)$ are dependent Brownian motions, and where $\theta_{\subtext{N}}(t)$ and $\theta_{\subtext{R}}(t)$ are functions chosen to fit the term-structure of interest rates, see \citep{BrigoMercurio2007}[Chapter 15] and \citep{HullWhite1990}.